AlexanderSilberman/BillionaireBootcamp/README.md

 Then when it opens up you can just write it and then do Control X and then Control S to save.
 Then Control X and then Control C to close it.

+##IF YOU ARE USING MAMP##

+Don't cd to desktop. cd /applications

+This will send you to the applications folder for the entire computer, not just the user.
+That's where MAMP will be.
+And then cd htdocs ect.

 Made my Alexander Silberman
 Ganesh Sundar
 Drew Terry